sanketx/MP3vec/README.md

 ## Command line script for generating MP3 Vectors

-A command line utility, __mp3vec__ has been provided for users who wish to generate MP3vecs without writing code.
+A command line utility, **mp3vec** has been provided for users who wish to generate MP3vecs without writing code.
 This utility is automatically installed when you install the mp3vec python package.
 You can specify a directory containing PSSM files and the script will vectorize them and write them to a destination directory.
 Currently, two output formats are supported, the binary numpy format with a .npy extension and the CSV format with a .csv extension.
 You need to specify the format while using the script.
 An optional model parameter is available in case you want to use a custom model, by default the script uses the pre-trained model provided in the package.
-You can view the flags using the "-h" option.
+You can view the flags with ```mp3vec -h```.

 ```console
 (mp3env) sanket@GPU:~/mp3_project$ mp3vec -h